dmbarbour/wikilon/docs/ABCRT.md

 For implementing stowage, I need to represent each value in the database.
 I may either use a dedicated internal representation, or I can aim for a sized 'copy' of a value, representing the database copy of the value as a sort of micro-context for `wikrt_copy_move`.
 The copy option seems promising for simplicity reasons.
 It greatly reduces the amount of specialized code I need to write and maintain.
 It would exactly preserve structure and information.
 I may need 'handlers' for copying stowage references and other special case values.

-A dedicated representation should be more compact, e.g. no need to encode addresses between cells.
-But, at least for now, I should favor simplicity over compaction.
-I can specialize some versioning features so I can later switch between these techniques.
+A dedicated representation should be far more compact.
+There is no need to encode addresses between cells when they're known to be adjacent within an encoding.
+But I should probably favor simplicity over compaction.

 ### Computations